-To reduce SCP's inefficiency, reference~\cite{stutz2021learning} proposed incorporating a regularizer based on the average set size into the training loss.
-Furthermore, the works \cite{fisch2021few,park2022pac,park2023few} introduced meta-learning based CP schemes that improve efficiency of CP, while ensuring either an across-task validity guarantee \cite{fisch2021few,park2022pac} or a per-task validity guarantee \cite{park2023few}.
+Prior work \cite{stutz2021learning} proposed incorporating an average set-size regularizer into the classification loss to mitigate SCP's inefficiency on a single task.
+Furthermore, the papers \cite{fisch2021few,park2022pac,park2023few} introduced meta-learning based CP schemes that improve efficiency of CP, while ensuring either an across-task validity guarantee \cite{fisch2021few,park2022pac} or a per-task validity guarantee \cite{park2023few}.
 Proposals to decrease the computational cost of FCP include importance sampling in Bayesian learning \cite{fong2021conformal} and in-context learning (ICL) \cite{huang2025predictions}.

 ICL is a recent meta-learning paradigm \cite{chen2023learning} that builds upon pre-trained sequence models, like Transformers \cite{fang2025rethinking}, enabling per-task adaptation without any parameter update.
 In this context, recent works \cite{huang2025predictions,mukherjeepredictive} were the first to employ ICL models to implement FCP \cite{huang2025predictions}, as well as the related cross-validation CP \cite{mukherjeepredictive}.
-However, these works rely on conventional ICL training that is not optimized for CP, which can lead to large prediction sets.
+However, these works rely on conventional ICL training that is not optimized for CP, which may lead to larger (more conservative) prediction sets than needed.

-In this work, we propose to meta-train a permutation-invariant ICL model explicitly tailored for FCP, aiming to yield more efficient predictive sets while provably meeting the coverage condition (\ref{eq:cp_coverage}).
-Numerical results demonstrate that the proposed scheme, referred to as \emph{enhanced ICL-based FCP} (E-ICL+FCP), achieves the desired coverage (\ref{eq:cp_coverage}) with lower inefficiency, i.e., smaller predictive sets, and higher computational efficiency as compared to existing SCP and FCP baselines.
+In this work, we address this shortcoming of existing ICL-based CP methods by introducing a meta-training methodology explicitly tailored for FCP, aiming to yield more efficient predictive sets while provably meeting the coverage condition \eqref{eq:cp_coverage}.
+The proposed scheme, referred to as \emph{enhanced ICL-based FCP} (E-ICL+FCP), meta-trains a permutation-invariant ICL model to minimize the weighted sum of the prediction loss and of a differentiable approximation of the prediction set size \cite{park2023few}.
+Numerical results demonstrate that E-ICL+FCP achieves the desired coverage \eqref{eq:cp_coverage} with smaller predictive sets than ICL-based CP methods; exhibiting higher computational efficiency as compared to conventional, non-ICL-based, SCP and FCP baselines.